corelan/certmon/README.md

 ------------------------

 This is easy.
 If the script is unable to find the smtp configuration file, it will ask you a couple of questions & create the file for you.
+If you want to check if the mail configuration works correctly simply run the script with option -mail.
+You should get a test email in your mailbox.